-Description of Potential Health Effects ent bronchoconstriction in sensitive exercising asthmatic individuals that s when exposure ceases. le detection by taste or smell. ent lung function changes in healthy, moderately exercising, non-asthmatic duals. when exposure ceases. le detection by taste or smell. ent lung function changes in healthy, moderately exercising, non-asthmatic ent lung function changes in healthy, moderately exercising, non-asthmatic unction changes in healthy non-asthmatics.
-Symptoms in asthmatics would ncrease in severity.
-There may be a shift to clinical symptoms from changes rable only via spirometry. detected odour. ause nasal and throat irritation. respiratory irritation, some nosebleeds. ng to the eyes; chronic respiratory symptoms develop; respiratory protection ed num tolerable exposures for 30 - 60 minutes. diate Danger to Life (NIOSH recommendation). &gt;100 Immediate Danger to Life (NIOSH recommendation).
-1. At low levels, bronchoconstriction was generally observed as changes in airway conductance detectable by spirometry rather than as clinical symptoms.
-2. It should be noted that clinical studies on humans are generally designed to elicit a response and consequently subject study volunteers to challenging conditions such as exercising, mouth breathing, cold, dry air, etc. Real-life responses in asthmatics should be viewed as being individual-specific dependent on severity of asthma, whether the individuals are medicated or not, how cold and/or dry the air is, mouth breathing (vs. nose-breathing, which can act as an
+Description of Potential Health Effects ent bronchoconstriction in sensitive exercising asthmatic individuals that s when exposure ceases. le detection by taste or smell. ent lung function changes in healthy, moderately exercising, non-asthmatic duals. when exposure ceases. le detection by taste or smell. ent lung function changes in healthy, moderately exercising, non-asthmatic ent lung function changes in healthy, moderately exercising, non-asthmatic Lung function changes in healthy non-asthmatics.
+Symptoms in asthmatics would likely increase in severity.
+There may be a shift to clinical symptoms from changes detectable only via spirometry. detected odour.
+May cause nasal and throat irritation.
+Upper respiratory irritation, some nosebleeds. ng to the eyes; chronic respiratory symptoms develop; respiratory protection ed num tolerable exposures for 30 - 60 minutes. diate Danger to Life (NIOSH recommendation).
+At low levels, bronchoconstriction was generally observed as changes in airway conductance detectable by spirometry rather than as clinical symptoms.
+It should be noted that clinical studies on humans are generally designed to elicit a response and consequently subject study volunteers to challenging conditions such as exercising, mouth breathing, cold, dry air, etc. Real-life responses in asthmatics should be viewed as being individual-specific dependent on severity of asthma, whether the individuals are medicated or not, how cold and/or dry the air is, mouth breathing (vs. nose-breathing, which can act as an